[Today we have a guest post from Michelle Habrych.]

 Go to the library.
 Get to know your librarians—ours know us by first name!

-Next time I will give ideas for using the library to homeschool middle school and high school students.
+Next time I will give ideas for using the library with homeschooled teens.

 Michelle Habrych jokes that when she grows up she would like to become a librarian.
 It must be all of that time she and her children spent at Round Lake Area Public Library over the past decade.
 She has homeschooled her children since preschool age and loves the library.